Find providers

 Warnings and Drug Interactions

-Before taking any kind of ADHD stimulant medication like Concerta, have a thorough and candid discussion with your doctor about whether you’ve experienced any of the following conditions in the past or are currently experiencing them:
+Before taking any kind of ADHD stimulant medication like Concerta, have a thorough and candid discussion with your healthcare provider about whether you’ve experienced any of the following conditions in the past or are currently experiencing them:

 • Heart or blood-pressure-related issues